I’d like to personally invite you

 At close to 500 pages, the current edition of my book remains among the best-selling books on voiceover and is used by dozens of Universities throughout the U.S. as a major textbook in broadcast and theater arts curriculum.
 Since 2010, The Art of Voice Acting has been referred to as “the Black Label of voiceover books,” and many professionals refer to it as “The Bible of Voiceover.”

-New editions of The Art of Voice Acting hit bookstores world-wide roughly every four years!
+New editions of The Art of Voice Acting hit bookstores world-wide roughly every four to five years!
 Each new edition is completely updated to include new trends, newly contributed content, new scripts and new audio.
 As each new publication cycle approaches, I re-read and adjust, literally, every page of the book.
 It’s a daunting task!

-And I need your help.
+And I could sure use your help!

 Here’s your opportunity to contribute to the next edition!